opsshieldllp/whmcs-module/README.md

 {$signature}
 ```

+> [!NOTE]
+> Invitation email is send to clients (identified by email) who does not already have an OPSSHIELD account.
+An OPSSHIELD account is required to login and view the cPGuard UI at https://app.opsshield.com

 ## Step 4.
 Adding a Product/Service

 1. Go to Configuration > System Settings > Products/Services and click on `+ Create a New Product`